ethersphere/swarm/swarm/docs/smash/smash.rst

 ..  rubric:: Footnotes
 ..  [#] Note that adaptation to network  growth and shrinking is taken care of by the syncing protocol.
 However if network connections are saturated and/or nodes have not yet heard of each other it could happen that they are genuine yet appear not synchronized.
 We restrict these cases to the case when the offending node issues a proof that they believed to be the most proximate one to the target.

 If the proximate node gets the chunk, it calculates the audit secret and the audit can continue.
-If there is a a delay longer than the timeout, the audit concludes and litigation starts.
+If there is a delay longer than the timeout, the audit concludes and litigation starts.
 Note that litigation is only possible as long as the initiator includes the address of the real proximate node.
 If such an address is not provided, an offending node further out claiming to be proximate cannot be  prosecuted.